wgseligman/GramsSim/GramsDataObj/README.md

 Your "build directory" is the one in which you built `GramsSim`.
 If you followed the exact directions in [GramsSim/README.md](../README.md), that directory will be named `GramsSim-work`, but it can have any name you choose.

-Once you've compiled `GramsSim` (via `make`), you will see two files in the build directory: `Dictionary_rdict.pcm` and `libDictionary.so`.[^dylib] If you work with code that's outside your original build directory, these files must be copied from the build directory to the dictionary that contains your programs.
+Once you've compiled `GramsSim` (via `make`), you will see two files in the build directory: `Dictionary_rdict.pcm` and `libDictionary.so` (these are different in Mac OS[^dylib]) If you want to develop code outside your original build directory, these files must be copied from the build directory to the dictionary that contains your programs.

-[^dylib]: If you're running a Mac, the files that must be copied will be different: `Dictionary_rdict.pcm`, `libDictionary.dylib`, and `Dictionary.rootmap`.
+[^dylib]: If you're running a Mac, the files that must be copied are: `Dictionary_rdict.pcm`, `libDictionary.dylib`, and `Dictionary.rootmap`.
 The reason for the difference is that Mac OS X Darwin handles its shared libraries in a different manner than other systems.

 There are three kinds of programs that might use the dictionary:

 - If you want to compile a C++ program (the code is in a file that ends in `.cc` or `.cxx`), see the examples in the [`scripts`](../scripts).
 You can start with [`dEdxExample.cc`](../scripts/dEdxExample.cc); the comments at the top of the file show how to compile the program.

-- For Python scripts, you need this line near the top of your code:
+- For Python scripts, you need this line near the top of your code (in Linux[^moredy]):

       ROOT.gSystem.Load("./libDictionary.so")

-  See [`SimpleAnalysis.py`](../scripts/SimpleAnalysis.py)) for an example.
+  See [`SimpleAnalysis.py`](../scripts/SimpleAnalysis.py) for an example.

+[^moredy]: On a Mac, the file's name will be `libDictionary.dylib`.

-- ROOT macros; that is, files ending in `.C` that are meant to be executed from within an interactive ROOT session; an example is [`SimpleAnalysis.C`](../scripts/SimpleAnalysis.C)).
+- ROOT macros; that is, files ending in `.C` that are meant to be executed from within an interactive ROOT session; an example is [`SimpleAnalysis.C`](../scripts/SimpleAnalysis.C).

   If you run the `root` command from within the build directory, interactive ROOT will execute [`rootlogon.C`](../rootlogon.C).
 This applies to both interactive sessions, and to running macros from the command line; e.g.,